-Peter Harold Adams was head of the department of medicine at the University of Manchester.
-He was born at home in Penarth, Glamorgan, the son of Alfred Henry Adams, a fishmonger, and Hannah Adams née Macdonald, it came as a complete surprise to his mother when a twin sister, Patricia, was born shortly afterwards.
-He won a scholarship to Penarth Grammar School and then a second to study medicine at the Welsh National School of Medicine in Cardiff.
+Peter Harold Adams was professor of medicine and head of the department of medicine at Manchester Royal Infirmary, University of Manchester.
+Born at home in Penarth, Glamorgan, the son of Alfred Henry Adams, a fishmonger, and Hannah Adams née Macdonald, it came as a complete surprise to his mother when a twin sister, Patricia, was born shortly afterwards.
+He won a scholarship to Penarth Grammar School and then a second to study medicine at what was then the Welsh National School of Medicine in Cardiff.
 He qualified in 1957 with a distinction in surgery.
 His medical interests were mainly in bone and mineral metabolism and he built an internationally-recognised group at the University of Manchester responsible for major advances, particularly in the area of vitamin D metabolism.
 He was elected as a fellow of the Royal College of Physicians in 1975.